 Will this work?

 Section 13A write-offs aren’t common because hardly anyone has heard of them!
-But in 2021 these discretionary write-offs may be more used because so many people have major financial problems because of the pandemic.
+But in 2022 and 2023 these discretionary write-offs may be more used because so many people have major financial problems because of the cost of living.

 I don’t know how likely your application is to be accepted by your council directly.